appycodes.

 The trap most first-time MVP founders fall into

 MTC is the right cost number, not engagement cost.
 Add the value of your own time at a senior-engineer rate.
 Most MVPs that look like a $12k engineering bill are really $25k all-in.
-Plan accordingly — or pick a partner that can deliver more of the workload so the founder time stays low.
+Plan accordingly, or pick a partner that can deliver more of the workload so the founder time stays low.

 The end-to-end MVP build, the calculator that quotes a number against your scope tonight, and the partner-overflow option for agencies absorbing client MVP work:

 Taking the first step is the hardest.
-We make everything after that simple.
+Everything after, we make simple.